 Hi.
 That’s my face, up above.
 I’m Ashley B. Davis.
-I write dark and gritty poetry and fiction (but mostly fiction) in multiple genres.
+I write poetry and mostly fiction in multiple genres.

-Some of my influences are Salvador Dali, J.D.
-Salinger, Edgar Allan Poe, Maynard James Keenan, Chuck Palahniuk, Rainbow Rowell, Charlotte Brontë, Sharon Shinn, Margaret Atwood, Bret Easton Ellis, and Sharon Olds.
+Some of my influences are Salvador Dali, Edgar Allan Poe, Chuck Palahniuk, Margaret Atwood, J.D.
+Salinger, Maynard James Keenan, Bret Easton Ellis, Rainbow Rowell, Charlotte Brontë, Sharon Shinn, Maggie Stiefvater, and Sharon Olds.

 A little more about me…

 I didn’t always know I wanted to be a writer.
-I always ‘knew’ I wanted to be an artist, from my coloring books and homemade gifts since I could hold a crayon and safety scissors to drawing fighter jets and the vibrant fish in my grandmother’s saltwater fish tank.
+I always ‘knew’ I wanted to be an artist since I could hold a crayon and safety scissors to drawing fighter jets and the vibrant fish in my grandmother’s saltwater tank.
 I was a storyteller in those days though; I loved telling horror stories in serial installments when my sisters’ or my friends came over.

 After delving into drawing my favorite anime characters, I discovered fanfiction.
 I tried my hand at it for a while.
 Stories with someone else’s characters poured out of me.
-Then I drew my own anime characters one day, and my storytelling reared up as this inner voice narrating plot and the relationships between characters.
+Then I drew my own characters one day, and my storytelling reared up as this inner voice narrating plot and the relationships between characters.
 I started writing those stories down.
 Finally, I let go of the art side of it all together and got “serious” about writing a novel sometime in high school.
 After a period of obsessing over a screenplay which pretty much plagiarized Blade, I wrote my own vampire story.
 I did so many revisions, my sisters—begrudging fans of my premature work—got mad at me.
 And then I kept writing, in the computer lab at the community college, in the pages of my philosophy and linguistics notebooks at university, and on post-its at work.
-I became mad.
-I couldn’t stop.
-But even then I didn’t think of myself as a writer, let alone that I could do it for a living.
+Even then, I didn’t think of myself as a writer, let alone that I could do it for a living.
 I just knew that I had to write.
-It wasn’t until meeting my best friend and fellow writer and beginning a very exclusive critique group (i.e., us) that it started to feel real.
-Now, writing finds its way into the in-between moments of this busy full-time-job-new-parent-to-twins-life, like a persistent weed coming up through the cracks in the concrete.
+Now, writing finds its way into the in-between moments of this full-time-job-mom-to-twins-life.

-I was already a mother of two rescue kitties I found (aka crazy cat lady),
+I was already a mom to two rescue kitties I found,

-Every day, I am inspired by my husband’s creative genius, music, thoughtfulness, and wit (one time I wrote a poem about my love for him, and he wrote a much better one back).
-He takes wonderful care of our daughters, supports me in so many ways and has patiently listened to my writing woes despite having no idea what I am talking about most of the time.
+Every day, I am inspired by my partner’s creative genius, music, thoughtfulness, and wit (one time I wrote a poem about my love for him, and he wrote a much better one back).
+He takes care of our daughters, supports me in so many ways, and patiently listens to my writing woes despite having no idea what I am talking about most of the time.